 Your Shoppers Are Mobile

 These days, we are all on the go, all the time.
-Accordingly, mobile access has now exceeded “traditional” computer use.
-Your customer needs to be able to access your site, browse, and make purchases from cell phones and other mobile devices – this means your site needs mobile optimization.
-Brick-and-mortar stores only have one storefront, but e-commerce businesses have to run 2.
+Accordingly, mobile access has now exceeded desktop computer use.
+Your customer needs to be able to access your site, browse, and make purchases from cell phones and other mobile devices.
+This means your site needs mobile optimization.

 This is something you’ll need to keep in mind when you’re first building your e-commerce website.
 If you have a custom build, make sure your web developers know that you want your site to be responsive for mobile devices.
 If you want to use a hosted solution, make sure that the host supports mobile sites.